heathervant/DSCI_552-heather_harjyot_taracyc_analysis/README.md

 ## Research Question

 Does the average abundance of viral DNA sequence differ across biological pathways?
-Does the average abundance of viral DNA sequence differ across ocean depths?
-Does the average abundance of viral DNA sequence of biological pathways differ across ocean depths?
+Does the average abundance of viral DNA sequences differ across ocean depths?
+Does the average abundance of viral DNA sequences of each of the 9 biological pathways differ across ocean depths?

 #### Type of Question

-This is an inferential question, as we are using a dataset that has ~300 ocean samples taken from all over the world, to conclude about ocean's viral populations.
+This is an inferential question, as we are using a dataset that has ~300 ocean samples taken from all over the world, to make conclusions about the ocean's viral population.

 <br>